matthieugicquel/learn-the-shortcuts/README.md

 ## Usage

-Just press and hold **alt** on a supported website (only Gmail for now) and an overlay will show you all the keyboard shortcuts you can use.
+Just press and hold **alt** on a supported website and an overlay will show you all the keyboard shortcuts you can use.

 *Note:* Keyboard shortcuts are not enabled by default in Gmail.
 You'll need to enable them by going to Settings > General > Keyboard shortcuts